normally have quite a number of first time feast-goers so if you

 hearts of fathers to their children, and children to

 their fathers.
-We will also continue our focus on the
+We also want to place emphasis on fellowship,

 and making the feast accommodating for everyone.